 The only way to stop a gunman is to have a gun.
 You can’t prove it because most of the shootings happened when people weren’t armed but the gunman.

 First off, is there any evidence of this?
-Does this apply to every shooting, or can it be said that all shootings would have been worse by having another person with a gun there?
+Does this apply to every shooting, or can it be said that all shootings would have been worse if another person with a gun had been there?

 Why can’t I have the right to not own a gun and not fear for my life?